Treats different types of cancer.

 Call your doctor right away if you notice any of these side effects:

-- Painful sores or white patches in your mouth or throat.
+- Swelling, painful sores, or white patches in your mouth or throat

 If you notice these less serious side effects, talk with your doctor: